 “I don’t need time off, I’m fine working… honestly.”
 I protested desperately, I couldn't have time to myself.
 That would only end badly.

 “No, my decision is final.
 You are having time off and that’s that.
 Or would you like to find another job?”
 Damn.

 “Fine, I’ll have a month off but after that I’m working straight away again.”
 I bargained.

-“That’s fine by me.”
-She held her hands up and dismissed me, “You can leave now, here’s your pay.”
-She handed me £10.
+“That’s fine by me,” She held her hands up and dismissed me, “You can leave now, here’s your pay.”
+She handed me a ten pound note.
 It wasn’t what I was usually paid but I didn’t work for a full day on a Saturday so that was why I didn’t get paid as much.

 “Thanks Michelle.”
 I said even though in my head I was screaming and swearing expletives at her.
 I walked back out, putting the shoulder strap of my bag over my head and pulling out my purse so I could put my muggle money in it.

 “So… now you’re off work, care to come to the Leaky Cauldron with me?”
 James asked, making me jump and drop my purse onto the floor with a start.

 “Brilliant!
 Thank you very much!”
 I said sarcastically, picking up my purse and dusting off the disgusting London dirt from it.